Contributing

 • Common issues: Troubleshooting guidance

-• Using unnecessary words or marketing language
+• Do not use unnecessary words or marketing language

-• Including placeholder text or TODOs
+• Do not include placeholder text or TODOs

-• Embedding personal opinions or subjective assessments
+• Do not reference personal opinions or subjective assessments

-• Including screenshots that reveal user data
+• Do not include screenshots that reveal user data

-• Using inconsistent formatting or terminology
+• Do not use inconsistent formatting or terminology

 Info